ptaconet/modisfast/README.md

 provider (NASA) and the software (R, OPeNDAP, the `tidyverse` and `GDAL` suite of packages and software), guarantees the long-term reliability and open-source nature of the package.

+By enabling to download subsets of data cubes, `modisfast` facilites the access to Earth science data for R users in places where internet connection is slow or expensive and promotes digital sobriety for our research work.

 Below is a comparison of modisfast with other packages available for downloading chunks of MODIS or VIIRS data :